-Your computer has two connectors for installing dual inline memory modules (DIMMs) that provide up to a maximum of 4.0 GB of system memory.
+Your computer has either two or four connectors for installing dual inline memory modules (DIMMs).
+Some computers have two memory connectors that provide up to a maximum of 2.0 GB of system memory.
+Some computers have four memory connectors that provide up to a maximum of 4.0 GB of system memory.